peshoff/peshoff.github.io/_pages/teaching.md

 I share a teaching portfolio, including my teaching statement and a summary of student evaluations [at the link here](https://peshoff.github.io/assets/pdf/Teaching_Portfolio.pdf).

-### Select Comments from Students This Past Semester
+### Select Comments from Students This Past Academic Year
-These comments were shared in official, non-compulsory, anonymous student evaluations completed by students who took ECON 2035 "Money, Banking, and Macroeconomic Activity" with me in Fall 2024[^1].
+These comments were shared in official, non-compulsory, anonymous student evaluations completed by students who took ECON 2035 "Money, Banking, and Macroeconomic Activity" with me[^1].

+> Very good at explaining and checking with everyone's understanding.
+Wonderful at answering any questions and providing the environment to feel comfortable to ask questions.
+She did very good reviews of each of the chapters at the end which helped bring everything together.

+> She is very kind and I think her teaching style was very effective and fair.
+I felt like I learned a lot in her class and would definitely say she is the best Econ professor I have ever had.
+I would easily take another one of her classes.

 > Ms. Peshoff was one of the most well-structured professors I’ve ever had.
 Her PowerPoints were clear and concise.
 Her explanations translated economics into English.
 Her exams actually tested our knowledge on what she was teaching us.
 Highly recommend her course.